-Great Things About Shampoo Bars
+The Best Things About Natural Shampoo Bars

 Most people find benefits in switching to a shampoo bar such as increased volume, faster-growing hair, reduced dandruff, shinier hair, and less frizz.
 If you have curly hair, most people say that they have more defined curls with better control.
 Shampoo bars are good for all hair types and hair lengths.

-Traveling: They won't leak and can be packed in carry-on luggage while complying with TSA regulations.
+A solid shampoo bar will simplify travel.
+They won't leak and can be packed in carry-on luggage while complying with TSA regulations.

-Customer Feedback: After switching to a natural shampoo bar, customers reported . . .
+After switching to a natural shampoo bar, customers reported . . .